alibaba/rax/packages/rax-cli/src/generator/universalapp/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.
+Build the app for production to the `build` folder.

 ## Post-Processing CSS